Minneapolis Asphalt Paving Company

 The asphalt industry has also cut down on air pollution by 97%, while still increasing production by a whopping 250%.
 This even encompasses greenhouse gas effects!

-The more roads in an area have been known to heat cities, some call them urban heat islands.
-This issue is something we take into consideration as a Minneapolis asphalt company.
+Too much asphalt pavement can contribute to heat cities, which are also known as urban heat islands.
+This issue is something we take into consideration as a Minneapolis asphalt contractor.
 Although asphalt is not the main element that causes this, we plan for things like water runoff and proper drainage practices to help maintain quality living standards.

 This blog post has been updated.